jaantollander/masters-thesis/content/21_puhti.md

 Figure \ref{fig:puhti-network} shows a simplified, high-level overview of the network.

 ![
-Puhti topology from storage perspective.
+Puhti topology from a storage perspective.
 Rounded rectangles on the left illustrate compute, utility, and login nodes, whereas the dashed rectangles below are the optional attached local storage.
 Rounded rectangles on the right illustrate the Lustre nodes, where the rectangles below are the appropriate Lustre targets.
 The lines represent the network connections, and the circles represent the network switches.